FindoraNetwork/findora-wiki/docs/Introduction/components/findora-evm/07-hardhat.md

 }
 ```
 ### Create Hardhat script file
 Create a script directory at the same level as contract to store Hardhat script files (example: deploy.ts), and then use ethers to write deployment scripts.
 First, create a local instance of the contract through the getContractFactory() method.
 Next, use the deploy() method included in the instance to initiate a smart contract.
 Finally, use deployed() to wait for the deployment to complete.
 After the contract is deployed, the contract address can be obtained in the MyContract instance.
-The script is a simplified version used in this tutorial。
+The script is a simplified version used in this tutorial.
 ```
 import { network, ethers} from 'hardhat';